dcdpr/did-btcr2/chapters/Beacons.md

 Construct a Bitcoin transaction that spends from the Beacon address on the selected network:

-1. If `network` is not a valid value per above, raise InvalidParameter error.
+1. If `network` is not a valid value per above, raise ::INVALID_PARAMETER:: error.
-1. if `network` is a number and is outside the range of 1-4, raise InvalidParameter error.
+1. if `network` is a number and is outside the range of 1-4, raise ::INVALID_PARAMETER:: error.
 1. Set `bitcoinAddress` to the decoding of `serviceEndpoint` following BIP21.
 1. Ensure `bitcoinAddress` is funded; if not, fund this address.
 1. Set `hashBytes` to the result of passing the JSON representation of `beaconAnnouncementMap` to the [JSON Canonicalization and Hash] algorithm.